sohumsharma484/cs444/mp3/README.md

    clone to work on your assignment.
 You are responsible for preventing other students from copying your work.

+5. Change Log:
+  - Released on Oct 18
+  - Oct 23, we made some small logging fixes and added some command line arguments for easier code execution.
+  - Oct 23: We have released leading curves for some runs as a reference, details can be found under section 6
+  - Oct 23: We have also updated the Campus Cluster instructions with more details (For e.g. how to run tensorboard) and a best practices section.

 ### Suggested Development Workflow

-For questions 1 through 5, you can do your development on on a local machine without a GPU.
-For Q6, where you have to actually train the model, you will need to use the Campus Cluster setup.
-Follow the instructions [here](https://docs.google.com/document/d/1xdeSnUcaPfER2B7fE1SvcpbXQ8wKy-UBYreqLEzmw4w/edit)
+1. For questions 1 through 5, you can do your development on a local machine without a GPU.
+2. For Q6, where you have to actually train the model, you will need to use a serious GPU for a few hours to train the model.
+We have arranged access to GPUs on the Campus Cluster for this purpose.
+See instructions here [doc](https://docs.google.com/document/d/1xdeSnUcaPfER2B7fE1SvcpbXQ8wKy-UBYreqLEzmw4w/edit?usp=sharing):
+   - On the campus cluster, nominally your jobs will get executed with standard priority, but on the following dates (Oct 29 to Oct 31, and Nov 3 to Nov 5), you will have higher priority over other users and your jobs are likely to start running more promptly.
+   - You should follow best practices in using the cluster (mentioned under section 5: **Campus Cluster Best Practices** in the instructions document), e.g. you should not request a job longer than 3 hours, should not queue more than 1 job at a time, not run anything on the root node etc. We (and the people who run the Campus Cluster) will be strictly monitoring usage patterns.
+Violating campus cluster policies may cause you to be banned from using it, and we will not be able to provide any help in that situation.
+So, please be careful.
+   - If things go as planned, our calculations suggest that you should be able to get one 3 hour training run done per day on campus cluster.
+But please plan for additional time and don't wait till the last day to start traiing your models.
+   - You can also explore other training options as well, like [Kaggle](https://www.kaggle.com/code) and [Google Colab Pro](https://colab.research.google.com/signup).
+Your personal compute device may also have a decent enough GPU, check on that as well.

 ### Setup